huggingface/blog/unsung-heroes.md

 representation, etc) so take it with a grain of salt.
 We have the ability to search and view documents on the left.

 In the **red box** in *Figure 5* we can see 5 boxes that allow us to search in different ways.
-Each one is applied iteratively, which makes It a great way to “[chip away at the elephant](https://philipchircop.wordpress.com/2012/07/03/chip-it-away/)”.
+Each one is applied iteratively, which makes it a great way to “[chip away at the elephant](https://philipchircop.wordpress.com/2012/07/03/chip-it-away/)”.
 We could search by date or other field, and then use a text search for instance.
 The coolest feature is the one on the *far left*, it's a neural search that you can use in 3 ways: